Alister82/hackwarz-2k26/README.md

 * **Smart Alternative Routing:** Automatically suggests lesser-known, nearby alternative spots when primary locations are at peak capacity.
 * **Integrated Navigation:** Seamlessly converts AI suggestions into Google Maps driving directions using the user's live GPS location.
 * **Interactive Mapping:** Utilizes Leaflet.js and OpenStreetMap (Nominatim) to dynamically geocode locations and render visual markers and routes.
-* **Local Cab Integration:** A dedicated portal connecting tourists with registered local cab drivers in specific operational zones.
+* **Local Cab Integration:** A dedicated portal and dashboard connecting tourists with registered local cab drivers, allowing drivers to manage their operational zones natively.
+* **Smart Governance Dashboard:** A dedicated secure portal for government officials to track live search volumes, assess crowd hotspots, and receive AI-driven recommendations for traffic police deployment and bin cleaning schedules.

 ---